-One way to prevent mould and other harmful bacteria from entering during fermentation, is to use an air lock.
-Fermentation crocks are available with built in airlocks.
+One way to prevent mold and other harmful bacteria from entering during fermentation is to use an airlock.
+Fermentation crocks are available with built-in airlocks.
 An investment to consider if you love this food preservation method and plan to do it for years.
 Food can be fermented and then stored in the crock at room temperature.

 How to make an airlock for fermenting in canning jars:

-Drill a hole into the centre of the snap lid by placing lid on scrap piece of wood and drilling through the lid into the wood.
+Drill a hole into the center of the snap lid by placing the lid on a scrap piece of wood and drilling through the lid into the wood.
 Smooth out any rough edges.

 To use the airlock, place boiled and cooled water in the airlock, Attach ring and screw lightly onto filled jars.